Sand Hill Road: Venture capital

+Venture Capital and Private Equity Firms

 Venture capital and private equity firms located on Sand Hill Road include:

 In popular culture

 The season two premiere episode of the HBO television series Silicon Valley, in which the show's protagonists try to secure venture capital for their startup, was titled "Sand Hill Shuffle".

+In the second episode of HBO miniseries The Dropout, Elizabeth Holmes visits several venture capital firms on Sand Hill Road in the hopes of securing investment for Theranos.

-In the movie Birdemic: Shock and Terror, protagonist Rod meets with the fictional "Evergreen Capital" on Sand Hill Road in hopes of getting funding for his solar panel startup.
+In the 2010 film Birdemic: Shock and Terror, protagonist Rod visits a VC firm on Sand Hill Road to get financing for his solar energy startup.

-In the second episode of her Netflix documentary series Chelsea Does, Chelsea Handler takes a helicopter trip over Sand Hill Road and visits with Geoff Yang, a founding partner of Redpoint Ventures, to try and understand Silicon Valley better.